openziti/ziti-doc/docfx_project/glossary/glossary.md

 A Ziti Enabled Application is an application that embeds the Ziti Endpoint SDK, such that it can participate on a Ziti network to either access or host services.

 ## Ziti Tunneler, Tunneler
 A Ziti Tunneler provides connectivity for applications that are not Ziti enabled.
-Our tunneler implementations provide an underlay connectivity component (TUN, proxy, etc.), and then use the Ziti Endpoint SDK such that they can bridge connectivity onto the Ziti network.
+Our tunneler implementations provide an underlay connectivity component (TUN, tproxy, etc.), and then use the Ziti Endpoint SDK such that they can bridge connectivity onto the Ziti network.

 ## Ziti Service, Service
 A Ziti network is primarily concerned with providing access to "services".
 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.
 A Ziti Service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
 This means that services defined on a Ziti Network have an almost limitless "namespace" available for identifying services.
 A Ziti service would be defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).